cybersader/obsidian-secops-vault-template/_README/_README.md

 # Wiki Technical Guide

-- Screenshots
-	- ShareX for screenshots and GIFs - download from MS store
 - Lists
 	- Use Ctrl + "." as much as you can when starting lists or turning packs of newline delimited text into a bullet list
 - Linking - Pages, File Shares, URLs